 Our Testing Experience

 Marcus put the Newcastle 660 through a heavier lens.
 He sprawled on his stomach, tucked his arms under the pillow, and stayed there in silence.
 When he finally spoke, he said, “This is firm, almost boardlike, yet my hips are not sinking at all.”
-For him, that kind of feel matters more than plush comfort.
-Under his weight, the mattress retained shape surprisingly well.
-When he sat on the edge next, the border compressed yet still kept him stable while he tied his shoes.
+For him, that stability mattered more than plush comfort.
+When he sat on the edge next, the border compressed, but he stayed stable while tying his shoes.

-Mia’s reaction landed on the opposite side.
-She climbed onto the mattress, curled on her preferred side, and within minutes said, “My shoulder feels pinned against the coil layer.”
-She could tolerate it for a short reading session, yet for long side-sleeping blocks this surface ignored her lighter frame.
+Mia landed on the opposite end of the spectrum.
+She curled onto her side and within minutes said, “My shoulder feels pinned against the coil layer.”
+She could tolerate it for short reading sessions, but the feel didn’t suit long side-sleep blocks for her frame.

 Pros & Cons